pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 name: task-test               # The name of the task.
 Should be globally unique.
 task-mode: incremental        # The mode of the task. "incremental" means only incremental data is migrated.
 # Required for the sharded tables.
 By default, the "pessimistic" mode is used.
-# If you have a deeper understanding of the principles and usage limitations of the optimistic mode, you can also use the "optimistic" mode.
+# If you have a deep understanding of the principles and usage limitations of the optimistic mode, you can also use the "optimistic" mode.
 # For more information, see [Merge and Migrate Data from Sharded Tables](https://docs.pingcap.com/zh/tidb-data-migration/stable/feature-shard-merge).

 shard-mode: "pessimistic"

-# Configure the access information of TiDB database instance:
+# Configure the access information of the TiDB database instance:
-target-database:              # Downstream database instance configuration.
+target-database:              # Downstream database instance
   host: "${host}"             # For example: 127.0.0.1
   port: 4000
   user: "root"
-  password: "${password}"     # If password is not empty, it is recommended to use a dmctl encrypted password.
+  password: "${password}"     # It is recommended to use a dmctl encrypted password.

 # Use block-allow-list to configure tables that require sync:
 block-allow-list:             # The filter rule set of the matched table of the data source database instance.
 Use the block and allow list if the DM version is earlier than or equal to v2.0.0-beta.2.